 (4) On a personal note, how were you affected by reading McCandless’ story?
 What insights did you gain into your “self”?

-PLEASE NOTE: Because this assignment will be discussed by peers in a discussion forum, papers posted on Turnitin AFTER our the due date cannot earn a grade higher than a C!!!
+PLEASE NOTE: Because this assignment will be discussed by peers in a discussion forum, papers posted AFTER our the due date cannot earn a grade higher than a C!!!